1. Home

 Tips, Detours & Alternate Routes

-Cape Cod traffic jams ....
-They're legendary!
+Cape Cod traffic jams are legendary!

 But there's no reason to get stuck in a long line of barely moving traffic, whether you're coming or going or already here.